Weld logo

 Licensing can be expensive for smaller organizations.
 Focus on spatial means some general ETL features are less polished than GIS-specific functions.

-What is Pentaho Data Integration
+Pentaho Data Integration in Short

 Pentaho Data Integration (PDI), also known as Kettle, is an open-source ETL tool from Hitachi Vantara.
 It provides a graphical Spoon interface for building ETL transformations and jobs, supporting over 150 data sources (relational, NoSQL, cloud, files).
 PDI includes built-in steps for data cleansing, join, lookup, and can execute transformations in a clustered environment.
 It also integrates with Pentaho’s BI platform for analytics.